midonet/midonet/docs/arp-table.md

 for emitting ARP requests as necessary in order to fulfill those get() operations.

-The `ArpCache` object it wraps is itself a thin wrapper around a ZooKeeper backed `ReplicatedMap`, also called `ArpTable`, which lives in the `com.midokura.midolman.state` package.
+The `ArpCache` object it wraps is itself a thin thread-safe wrapper around a ZooKeeper backed `ReplicatedMap`, also called `ArpTable`, which lives in the `com.midokura.midolman.state` package.

 ## Lifecycle and ownership